Phala-Network/phala-cloud-cli/README.md

 ##### Using a Private Docker Registry

 You can deploy images from a private Docker registry by setting the appropriate environment variables.
+Check the [docs](https://docs.phala.network/phala-cloud/create-cvm/create-with-private-docker-image#deploy-private-docker-image-with-cli) for more information.

 ##### 🔐 DockerHub:
 Set these variables: